lucasengithub/directoabc/readme.md

 So this process is disgusting.
 It should be a better way to do this.

-## And yes, it is and is called Directo.
+## And yes, it is and is called ONDAPantalla.

 Directo is easy.
 It uses the robust WebRTC technology present in videocall apps to share your screen between PCs.